hd54/quiz_maker/README.md

 ### Inspiration

 My main inspiration for this idea comes from Kahoot, a very fun, interactive learning platform where everyone can create their own quizzes and invite others to play it by typing in an access code.
-I am also fascinated by the fact that multiple different tests can be simultaneously created from a question bank to ensure exam fairness.
-Hence, I want to try and create an app that can do the very core purpose of creating question banks.
+Another website that is probably more familiar to students is Canvas.
+Canvas allows professors to create homework quiz for their students, and it can include multiple-choice, with one or several correct answers, and even reflective questions where students can type in their proof or arguments.
+Hence, I want to try and create an app that can do one of the core function of these websites: creating a quiz.
+For this program, I will only be focusing on designing multiple-choice quiz maker.

 ## User Stories